dailystudio/devbricksx-android/sample-notebook/README.md

 This tutorial shows you how to use **DevBricksX** to create a notebook application on Android.

 ## Preparation
-Before we starting to write any codes, you need to make sure you have configure the libraries properly.
+Before we starting to write any codes, you need to make sure you have configured the libraries properly.

 Add the following dependencies in build.gradle of your application.